SAeidch/iaq-rag-final-project/README.md

 * prompt only baseline generation for comparison

 The final system was evaluated on ten manually selected technical questions and compared against a baseline without retrieval.

+## Key Features

+- Answers technical questions over a curated IAQ and CFD literature corpus using RAG
+- Supports PDF to text preprocessing for local document ingestion
+- Combines BM25 lexical retrieval with ChromaDB vector retrieval through hybrid fusion
+- Generates grounded answers using retrieved passages rather than prompt-only generation
+- Provides a prompt-only baseline for comparison
+- Includes a manual evaluation workflow over ten technical questions

+## Tech Stack and Architecture

+The system was implemented in Python and uses the OpenAI API for embeddings and grounded answer generation.
+The main retrieval components are BM25 for lexical search and ChromaDB for vector search.
+PDF preprocessing is handled with `pypdf`, and the final answer generation step uses `gpt-4o-mini`.

+At a high level, the pipeline consists of:
+- a preprocessing stage that converts PDFs to text
+- a retrieval stage that chunks, embeds, and indexes the corpus
+- a hybrid search stage that combines lexical and vector retrieval
+- an answer generation stage that uses the retrieved passages as evidence
+- a prompt-only baseline script used for comparison

 ## Repository Structure